serverless/event-gateway/_docs/access_control.md

 ## Goals

-* enable organizations to share resources in a familiar, easy way
+* enable organizations to share resources in a powerful, familiar, easy way
 * define a target based on industry best-practices
 * access-control configuration fully-decoupled from code (full separation of policy and mechanism, in security-speak)